 I see it all the time – people pouring over the paint chip wall at Sherwin Williams or Benjamin Moore and then walking up to the counter and ordering the paint!
 If this is you, please read my previous post – How NOT to pick paint colours.

 After 20 plus years as a Calgary painting contractor and colour consultant, I’ve seen countless people see a room brought to life over the right colour.
 I’ve also seen them frustrated and nervous that they got it wrong.

-There’s so much to consider when picking a paint colour for your home.
+There’s so much to consider when picking a paint colour for your walls or cabinets.
 It’s a choice you’re going to literally live with for several years.
 The right colour should hug a room, making everything in it look a little better.
 Its not always about the paint colour on the walls – but how the wall colour affects the whole mood and atmosphere of the space.

 Here are a few tips to get you started.